-- A Member is not to move or second more than one motion of adjournment during the same sitting of the Council. - Before putting the motion for the adjournment of the Council, the Presiding Member may seek leave of the Council to deal first with matters that may be the subject of an adoption by exception resolution under clause 5.5; (2) - (3) - A motion "that the meeting now adjourn": (a) is to state the time and date to which the meeting is to be adjourned; and - if carried, has the effect that the meeting is adjourned to the time and date specified in the motion. - A meeting adjourned under subclause (3) is to continue from the point at which it was adjourned, unless the Presiding Member or the Council (4)
+Meeting now adjourn (1) A Member is not to move or second more than one motion of adjournment during the same sitting of the Council.

+(2)Before putting the motion for the adjournment of the Council, the Presiding Member may seek leave of the Council to deal first with matters that may be the subject of an adoption by exception resolution under clause 5.5;

+A motion "that the meeting now adjourn" (3)

+- is to state the time and date to which the meeting is to be adjourned; and if carried, has the effect that the meeting is adjourned to the time and date specified in the motion. (a) (b) - (4) A meeting adjourned under subclause (3) is to continue from the point at which it was adjourned, unless the Presiding Member or the Council determines otherwise.

-- Question to be put (1) If the motion "that the question be now put", is carried during debate on a substantive motion without amendment, the Presiding Member is to offer the right of reply and then put the motion to the vote without further debate. - If the motion "that the question be now put" is carried during discussion of an amendment, the Presiding Member is to put the amendment to the vote without further debate.
+Question to be put 11.8

+If the motion "that the question be now put", is carried during debate on a substantive motion without amendment, the Presiding Member is to offer (1)the right of reply and then put the motion to the vote without further debate

+- If the motion "that the question be now put" is carried during discussion of an amendment, the Presiding Member is to put the amendment to the (2)vote without further debate - This motion, if lost, causes debate to continue (3)